Jaxelr/Nancy.Metadata.OpenApi/README.md

 ## Work to be done

-Open Api specifies certain optional objects that havent been implemented at the library level.
+Open Api specifies optional objects that havent been implemented at the library level.
 Check the [Current Development Project](https://github.com/Jaxelr/Nancy.Metadata.OpenApi/projects) for more details.

 ## Contributing